Resources

 Resources have built on top of laravel's resource and resource collection classes but there are more features!
 You can create resource classes on your own or just using our resources command.

-class on laravel. to start using this, first you
+it's same as JsonResource class on laravel. to start using this, first you

 need to create resource class which should see something like this.